zainh-mw/matlab-codespaces/README.md

 - [Related Links](#related-links)

-## When Should I Use Codespaces for MATLAB?
+## When Should I Use MATLAB in Codespaces?

-A [codespace (GitHub Docs)](https://docs.github.com/en/codespaces/overview) is a development environment you can run in the cloud.
-If you own a Github repository hosting MATLAB Code, a codespace allows users of your repository to:
+A [codespace (GitHub Docs)](https://docs.github.com/en/codespaces/overview) is a development environment you run in the cloud.
+If you own a Github repository hosting MATLAB code, users of your repository can use Codespaces to:
 - Configure a consistent and customizable development environment.
-- Run your MATLAB code with any other software.
+- Run MATLAB along with other software or programming languages.
 - Use Git to contribute back to your repository.

 ## Choose a Configuration